Liberatii/documentation/_sources/migration/database_migration/configuration.rst.txt

-You don't have to rerun everything from scratch if you fix anything.
-Just change stage column for ``dbt.migration_objects`` to the required value.
-For example, you've fixed table constraints on the table ``"DEMO"."DEPARTMENTS"``, just run:
+Absolutely, the advantage of the migration process is that it doesn't necessitate a complete reiteration from the start if adjustments are required.
+Instead, modifications can be made efficiently without initiating an entire migration process.
+By simply adjusting the ``stage`` column within the ``dbt.migration_objects`` table to the appropriate value, you can effectuate the necessary changes.
+For instance, suppose you've rectified constraints pertaining to the "DEMO"."DEPARTMENTS" table.
+In this scenario, executing the following is all that's needed:

 .. code-block:: sql
    :linenos: